Adarsha08/Adarsha08/README.md

 ---

-### 🗂️ Featured Projects
+### 🌟 Featured Projects

-Here are a few projects I’ve worked on recently:
+Here are some projects I've worked on:

-- ✅ **Portfolio Website** – Built with HTML, CSS, JS, and Tailwind
+- 🔹 **Portfolio Website** – Built using HTML, CSS, JS, Tailwind
+- 🎬 **Movie Search App** – React app using public movie APIs for real-time search
+- 💹 **Crypto Price Tracker** – Live price updates using a crypto market API
-- 💸 **Expense Tracker (React + Recharts)** – Coming soon...
+- 💸 **Expense Tracker (React + Recharts)** – Tracks expenses with visual charts
-- 🔄 **Crypto Price Tracker** – Live market data using public APIs
+- ⏳ More exciting projects coming soon...

 ---

-Thanks for visiting my profile! 🙌
-Feel free to ⭐️ my repositories if you find them helpful.
+Thanks for visiting!
+Feel free to ⭐️ my repos and connect with me!